blockprotocol/blockprotocol/apps/site/README.md

 - Response Body:
   - `avatarUrl`: Url pointing to the newly uploaded user avatar.

+#### `GET /api/remove-user-avatar` [requires cookie authentication]

+Removes current avatar of the user.

+- Request Response: `SUCCESS`

+#### `POST /api/update-user-preferred-name` [requires cookie authentication]

+Updates preferred name of the authenticated user.

+- Request Body:

+  - `preferredName`: the preferred name of the user associated with the BP account

+- Request Response:

+  - `user`: the updated BP user

 #### `POST /api/blocks/create`

 Creates and mirrors a block published to npm.
 Only permitted if `process.env.NEXT_PUBLIC_NPM_PUBLISHING` is truthy